October 20

 Top Gear relaunched on October 20, 2002, after a quiet cancellation in 2001.
 The BBC reformatted it: three hosts, scripted banter, ridiculous challenges.
 First episode drew 4.4 million viewers.
 Within five years, it was the world's most-watched factual TV program—350 million viewers across 212 territories.
 A car show.
 It made Jeremy Clarkson globally famous for driving cars into things.
 The original Top Gear ran from 1977 to 2001 and nobody cared.
 The reboot became a cultural phenomenon.

-Students at Princeton University uncover the Sloan Great Wall, a colossal filament of galaxies stretching over a bill…
+Princeton University students discovered the Sloan Great Wall on October 20, 2003, a filament of galaxies stretching …

 UNESCO member states adopted the Convention on the Protection and Promotion of the Diversity of Cultural Expressions …